Jason-Olson/Scoring-Beer-For-New-Belgium/README.md

 # Scoring Beers For New Belgium
 ### Predicting a beer's score using XGBoost,NLP, and K-means and building a web app for daily use.

+### UPDATE 10/14/2017:  Had to take the code down since the project is currently in use at New Belgium.
+Feel free to message me with any questions.
+Thanks.
+Jason

 Slides available at:  [slides](https://docs.google.com/presentation/d/1J8WPJ5li_JKKvwMSkTPeRAsvcDAzBeEdkMxWl9er1vY/edit#slide=id.gcb9a0b074_1_0)